LiuShuangZhou/CSNet/README.md

 ## Introduction

-This repository is the code implementation of the paper Context-Aggregated and SAM-Guided Network for ViT based Instance Segmentation in Remote Sensing Images, which is based on the [MMDetection](https://github.com/open-mmlab/mmdetection/tree/main) project.
+This repository is the code implementation of the paper [Context-Aggregated and SAM-Guided Network for ViT-Based Instance Segmentation in Remote Sensing Images](https://www.mdpi.com/2072-4292/16/13/2472), which is based on the [MMDetection](https://github.com/open-mmlab/mmdetection/tree/main) project.

 The current branch has been tested under PyTorch 1.9 and CUDA 11.1, supports Python 3.7+, and is compatible with most CUDA versions.